 To celebrate St. Nicholas Day on Dec.
 6, kids can leave out their shoes for St. Nick to fill with presents like coins or chocolates—a tradition practiced by some Europeans and European Americans.

 From Dec.
 16–24, Latin Americans celebrate Las Posadas, which includes a reenactment of Mary and Joseph’s journey to find lodging in preparation for the birth of Jesus.
 After finding a hospitable “inn” (typically a designated house or church), children break open a star-shaped piñata that contains candy, toys and money.

 There’s a tradition, attributed to Germany, of hiding a pickle ornament in the tree.
 The child who finds the ornament on Christmas morning receives another present from Santa or a year of good fortune.

 The British love Christmas crackers, which are cardboard tubes in festive wrapping that, when pulled apart, reveal a gift.
-(You can find crackers at the British Emporium in Grapevine; british-emporium.com.)
+(You can find crackers at the British Emporium in Grapevine.)

 In Iceland, family members celebrate Jolabokaflod (“Christmas book flood” for all you non-Icelanders), in which they exchange books as gifts on Christmas Eve and read them during the night.
 Now there’s a tradition we can get behind!

-Here are a few more cultural traditions to check out:
+Here are a few more cultural celebrations to visit and enjoy this year:

 Image courtesy of iStock.